Sumcheck-based delegation of quantum computing to rational server: Introduction

 In this paper, we take a different approach to construct protocols for classical-client delegated quantum computing.
 We consider delegating quantum computing to a rational server.
-This model has been first proposed by Morimae and Nishimura~\cite{MN18} based on the concept of (classical) rational interactive proof systems~\cite{AM12}.
+This model was first proposed by Morimae and Nishimura~\cite{MN18} based on the concept of (classical) rational interactive proof systems~\cite{AM12}.
 We note again that the computational power of the server is bounded by {\sf BQP} in rational delegated quantum computing, while it is unbounded in the rational interactive proof systems.
 In rational delegated quantum computing, after the client interacts with the server, the client pays a reward to the server depending on the server's messages and the client's random bits.
 As stated above, in {\it ordinary} delegated quantum computing~\cite{FK17,ABEM17,HM15,MTH17,FHM18,TM18,TMMMF19,RUV13,M16,GKW15,HPF15,CGJV17,NV17,NV18,G19,M12,DOF18,MTN18,FMNT18,M18,GV19,CCKW19}, the server may be malicious.
-On the other hand, in {\it rational} delegated quantum computing, the server is always rational, i.e., tries to maximize the expected value of the reward (see Fig.~\ref{IP}).
+On the other hand, in {\it rational} delegated quantum computing, the server is always rational, i.e., he/she tries to maximize the expected value of the reward (see Fig.~\ref{IP}).
 In the real world, there are several situations where service providers want to maximize their profits.
 Since rational delegated quantum computing reflects such situations, this model can be considered as another possible situation for delegated quantum computing.
-In Ref.~\cite{MN18}, it has been shown that the classical client can delegate universal quantum computing to the rational quantum server in one round in such a way that the server can maximize the expected value of the reward when the client obtains the correct answer.
+In Ref.~\cite{MN18}, it was shown that the classical client can delegate universal quantum computing to the rational quantum server in one round in such a way that the expected value of the reward attains the maximum when the client obtains the correct answer.